Liberty Korea Party Chairman Hwang Kyo-ahn in front of Cheong Wa Dae. (Yonhap)

 “I now go on indefinite hunger strike to avoid a national crisis,” Hwang said.
 “I’m here to defend our country, our future generations.
 I’m ready to die.”
 As of 9:30 pm Wednesday, Hwang was staging the strike near Cheong Wa Dae.

 A spokesperson for the ruling Democratic Party of Korea said Hwang has no cause and the strike will achieve nothing, adding, “If he wants to do something, find a way to cooperate with fellow representatives to wrap up the remaining session at the National Assembly.”

 “Hwang’s hunger strike won’t solve this administration’s problems.
 He knows that better than others,” said a spokesperson for the minor conservative Bareunmirae Party.

-“Hwang is now ever closer to completing two of the three things politicians shouldn’t do in the 21st century,” said Park Jie-won, a longtime liberal representative who is now an independent, “among shaving (one’s) head, fasting and stepping down.”
+“Hwang is closer than ever to completing two of the three things politicians shouldn’t do in the 21st century,” said Park Jie-won, a longtime liberal representative who is now an independent.

 By Choi Si-young (firstname.lastname@example.org